 Auburn Hills is located near Michigan cities like Rochester Hills and Troy, and about 30 miles from Detroit.
-The city is home to Great Lakes Crossing Outlets, which now includes the new Sea Life Michigan Aquarium.
-And of course we can't forget The Palace (of Auburn Hills), which has hosted many a pro basketball game and concerts from artists famous world over.
+The city is home to Great Lakes Crossing Outlets (which includes the Sea Life Michigan Aquarium).
+And for years The Palace played host to many a pro basketball game and concert.

 But lesser known is the Auburn Hills Summerfest.
 A two-day, family-friendly "party" for the joy of celebrating the city, promoting the area's shops and parks, and inspiring feelings of community.
 Though a yearly event, I'd personally yet to attend until 2015.
 Now I'll be sure never to miss it!